Henley-on-Todd Regatta: History

 Reg Smith at the Alice Springs Meteorological Bureau proposed an actual regatta along the lines of the famous Henley Royal Regatta (at Henley-on-Thames, thus the name of the regatta) in 1962.
 The idea was taken up by the Rotary club of Alice Springs, and despite the fact that the town was 1500 km from the nearest large body of water this was never seen as a problem.

 Watching seemingly sane people race in bottomless "eights", "Oxford tubs", "bath tubs" and yachts through the deep coarse sand of the Todd River is a unique spectacle amongst world sporting events and attracts many local and international participants.

 The Henley-On-Todd Regatta is run entirely on a volunteer basis by three Rotary Clubs based in 'the Alice'.

-The Todd River was named in 1871 by surveyor W. W. Mills after Sir Charles Todd, Superintendent of Telegraphs and Postmaster General of South Australia, who was the driving force for constructing the Australian Overland Telegraph Line from Port Augusta to Darwin.
-The river is usually dry, but prone to flooding during the wet season.
-Mills also named a waterhole in the bed of the Todd River as Alice Springs for Todd's wife, Alice, and this name was subsequently used for the telegraph station, and later the town.